PLCnext/MqttGdsConnector/README.md

 * When the network connection to the broker is lost and restored, and a manual or automatic reconnect is triggered, the MQTT Client will block for precisely the number of milliseconds specified by the broker "timeout" property (default: 300 seconds).
 * Complex data types (including Arrays and Structures) are not currently supported.
 * Only QoS 0 is supported
-* The app checks the assigned GDS port in terms of availability and type during then start-up process.
-Any changes (delete, rename or type) during operation (download a modified project without stopping and rebooting the PLC) can lead to an undifiend behaviour!
+* The app checks the assigned GDS port in terms of availability and type during the start-up process.
+Any changes to GDS ports (delete, rename or type) during operation (e.g. if a modified PLCnext Engineer project is downloaded without stopping the PLC) can lead to an undefined behaviour!

 -----------
 ## Error handling
-The app logs the complete startup, connection and error history into the output.log file (`/opt/plcnext/logs/output.log`) of the PLC which gives the user a reliable indication of the current state of the app.
+The app logs the complete startup, connection and error history into the Output.log file (`/opt/plcnext/logs/Output.log`) of the PLC which gives the user a reliable indication of the current state of the app.
 In addition, a status port can be configured (please refer the chapter 'broker properties').
 The value *true* indicates that the app was successfully started (configuration correct) and that connection to the configured MQTT Broker could be established.
-The values goes to *false* when the app could not be startet (wrong configuration) or when the connection to the MQTT Broker could not be established or is interrupted.
+The values goes to *false* when the app could not be started (wrong configuration) or when the connection to the MQTT Broker could not be established or is interrupted.

 **Note:** Phoenix Contact strongly recommend the usage of the "status_port".

 ### Diagnostic Log
 This chapter explains the most important diagnostic messages and is intended to support troubleshooting the MQTT app.

-All diagnostics are printed in the output.log file (`/opt/plcnext/logs/output.log`).
+All diagnostics are printed in the output.log file (`/opt/plcnext/logs/Output.log`).

-In the following is a positive stat up of the app logged and described.
+In the following is a positive start up of the app logged and described.

 ```
 PxceTcs.Mqtt.GdsConnectorComponent    INFO  - Loaded configuration from file: /opt/plcnext/projects/MqttClient/mqtt_gds.settings.json